 The seat is removable before folding to make a smaller package, but then the difficulty of folding or carrying increases.
 The stroller we purchased wasn't as smooth to open as our previous Select, and the frame seemed to catch.
 Unfolding is also average and requires two hands to do two steps.
-The Select does have a smaller folded package than we expected, but it is still 11,835 cubic inches compared to smaller folded strollers that are under 6,500.
+The Select has a smaller folded package than we expected, but it is still 11,835 cubic inches compared to smaller folded strollers under 6,500.

 The adjustable handlebar on the Select is average for comfort.
 The rubber on the bar is not as comfortable as the foam on much of the competition, and it gets hot in sunlight.
 We do like the shape of the bar, but not enough to choose it over a foam option.
 We also didn't care for the handlebar adjustment button being in the middle of the bar because it precludes the stroller from one hand management.
 When you grab this bar in the center, you are inherently depressing the button that makes it shorter as you push.

 Should You Buy the Baby Jogger City Select?